niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_PERF_Sample_Demo Script.md

 - We will have to provision three new hosts (as we had already seen in the suggested actions)
 - We will also have to provision more storage in order to ensure growth projected by Turbonomics machine learning algorithms

-The goal being to lower the Host and Storage Density to make room for future needs.
+The goal is to lower the Host and Storage Density to make room for future needs.

 >**🚀 <u>Action</u>**
 Scroll down to **Hosts** (click on the lower part of the slide for the click-through demo)